 Many nutrition experts claim that red meat is unhealthy and including it in your diet might send you to an early grave.
 Unfortunately, this myth has been kept alive for quite a while and is based on shaky research that is far from conclusive.

 Red meat provides a host of nutritional benefits that can’t be obtained from plants.
 In fact, the warnings against eating red meat are actually contributing to an increase in metabolic diseases, depression, and cognitive decline.

 You read that right.
 Conjugated Linoleic Acid (CLA) is a natural trans fat that fights cancer.
 Trans vaccenic acid (VA) is another natural trans fat that helps to reduce risk factors associated with heart disease, diabetes, and obesity.

 Natural trans fats are a stark contrast to artificial trans fats that are found in hydrogenated oils.
 Artificial trans fats actually contribute to this list of disorders.

 Some nutrition experts are concerned about how trans fat information is shown on labels.
 As it stands, both natural and artificial trans fats are calculated together, although they are entirely different substances.

-Grass-fed beef is always a healthier option.
+Grass-fed meat is always a healthier option.
 In this case, it contains two to three times as much CLA as conventional beef.

 Diets that are low in fat and cholesterol have been associated with depression.
 Several studies have shown that people who have low cholesterol tend to suffer more depression and suicidal thoughts.